dart-lang/language/working/2364 - primary constructors/feature-specification.md

-In other words, when a class has a primary constructor, each of the initializing expressions of a non-late instance variable has the same access to the primary constructor parameters as the initializer list would have if it had been a regular (non-declaring) constructor in the body.
+In other words, when a class has a primary constructor, each of the initializing expressions of a non-late instance variable has the same access to the primary constructor parameters as the initializer list would have if it had been a regular (non-declaring) constructor in the body with an initializer list.
 This is convenient, and it makes refactorings from one to another kind of constructor simpler and safer.

 ```dart
 // Current syntax.